MaksGin/Restauracja/README.md

 When it comes to project translation, it is an important aspect and thanks to it you can reach more customers from all over the world, for larger projects than mine I would use translation in a database than in language files because it allows for greater dynamism and scalability.

+Overall, I'm happy with the project I've done, but I'm also aware that there's still a lot of work to do.

+Thank you for taking the time to explore this project!